forestgrape/coronavirus/2_biological/viruses.md

 * RNA viruses don't encode the same mechanisms as DNA based forms of life e.g. for gene expression.
 However they still are able to show [different behaviors](#taxis-of-viruses) in different situations.

 > ###### Virus Entity
-> A *Virus Entity or Virus Organism* denotes all viruses in an organism resulting from a single infection occurrence.
+> A *Virus Entity or Virus Organism* denotes all [infected cells](#infected-cell) in an organism resulting from a single infection occurrence.
 Upon a new infection the infections can interact and give rise to a *new entity*.

 Similar to the different cells in multicellular organism only few viruses in a virus entity are likely to infect new hosts and thereby form a new entity.